eriakul/Complexity_Science_Project_1/reports/draft_report.md

 ## Procedure

-In this paper, we replicate Salathé et al, and also [do some expansion].
-We build a graph using data from Salathé et al. and proceed through fixed timesteps, following these rules:
+In this paper, we replicate Salathé et al, and also add vaccinations to their model.

+Using the (NetworkX library)[https://networkx.github.io/], we build the original model using data from Salathé et al. to generate a graph following these rules:
-* TODO: Rewrite rules from Salathé

-We implement the model in Python, using the NetworkX library [cite].
+- Nodes represent people and edges represent interactions between the nodes.
+The edges are weighted with the contact duration between two individuals (1 edge weight = 20 seconds).
+- Nodes are initialized with the state, "susceptible".
+- The simulation starts by exposing the disease to a random _susceptible_ individual.
+The individual becomes _exposed_.
+An _exposed_ person has an incubation period defined by a Weibull distribution, then moves on to the _infectious_ state.
+- At every time step (12 hours), the "infectious" individuals have a chance of probablility p of exposing the disease to their neighboring nodes.
+The probability of exposure is defined by p = 1 - (1 - 0.003)<sup>(.25 * edgeWeight)</sup>.
+- At every time step (12 hours), previously _infectious_ individuals become _recovered_ and will no longer spread the disease.
+This simulates the individual leaving school within half a day.

 ## Results